Ms Helen Johnston

 |URL for Business Card:||http://people.unisa.edu.au/Helen.Johnston|

-I am the Language and Learning Coordinator (Widening Participation) in the UniSA's L3:Language, Literacies and Learning team and of two team members with a University-wide focus on widening participation and equity.
-We are heavily involved in first year initiatives and transition programs.
+I am the Language and Learning Coordinator (Widening Participation) in the UniSA's L3:Language, Literacies and Learning team and heavily involved in first year initiatives and transition programs.

-A key element of the new Widening Participation role is liaising with staff across the university on university-wide and divisional equity initiatives.
-I have played a leading role in coordinating two recent publications, The 'Guide to Parents, partners and friends of new UniSA students' (2013) and 'Smart start: a companion for new university students' (2014) both of which are available in print and online.
-We also provide dedicated language and learning support to UniSA College students and regional students at Mt Gambier and Whyalla.
-Our student self-help resources are published online on the L3 website, particularly the L3 'Pathways to successful study' site and within courses.
+A key element of my role is liaising with staff across the university on university-wide and divisional equity initiatives.
+I have played a leading role in coordinating three recent publications, The 'Guide to Parents, partners and friends of new UniSA students' (2013) and two booklets of transition advice local and UniSA Global commencing students : 'Smart start: a companion for new university students' (2014), 'Smart start: a companion for new UniSA Global students' (2014) These are all available in print and online.
+The L3 team provides dedicated language and learning support to metropolitan, external and regional students .
+Our student self-help resources are published online on the L3 website and within courses.

 I am active member of the Association for Academic Language and Learning (AALL), having served two terms as a state representatives on the National Executive (2009 - 2013).
 During that period I was Co-Convenor of the Biennial 2011 National Conference at UniSA in Adelaide and was involved in organising regular AALL SA professional development events.